 Ching-Yun Hu’s concert career has flourished with a host of engagements on five continents after winning the top prize at the 12th Arthur Rubinstein International Piano Master Competition in Tel Aviv, Israel, where she was also awarded the Audience Favorite Prize.
 Immediately after, she was engaged for a seven-city tour across Israel and a special invitation from the Israel Philharmonic Orchestra to perform Beethoven’s Piano Concerto No. 1 on only a week’s notice.
 A year later, she won the Concert Artists Guild Competition in New York City.

 Ching-Yun Hu made her debut with the Philadelphia Orchestra in 1999.
-She has appeared at prestigious concert halls across the globe, including Weill Recital Hall at Carnegie Hall and Lincoln Center’s Alice Tully Hall, The John F. Kennedy Center for the Performing Arts, Aspen Music Festival, Wigmore Hall and Southbank Centre (London), Salle Cortot (Paris), Concertgebouw (Amsterdam), Herkulesaal (Munich), Klavier-Ruhr Festival, Franz Liszt Academy of Music (Budapest), Duszniki-Dzroj Chopin International Festival and Rubinstein Philharmonic Hall (Poland), Opera House (Tel Aviv), National Concert Hall (Taipei), and Japan’s Osaka Hall.
+She has appeared at prestigious concert halls across the globe, including Weill Recital Hall at Carnegie Hall and Lincoln Center’s Alice Tully Hall, The John F. Kennedy Center for the Performing Arts, Aspen Music Festival, Wigmore Hall and Southbank Centre, Salle Cortot, Concertgebouw, Herkulesaal Munich, Klavier-Ruhr Festival, Oper Frankfurt, Franz Liszt Academy of Music (Budapest), Duszniki International Chopin Piano Festival and Rubinstein Philharmonic Hall in Poland, Tel Aviv Opera House, Taipei National Concert Hall, and Japan’s Osaka Hall.
 Ms. Hu is also a frequent guest artist at distinguished music festivals throughout the world.

 A native of Taipei, Ms. Hu made her concerto debut at the age of 13 on a tour in Japan and Taiwan.
 One year later, she moved to the United States to continue her musical studies at The Juilliard School, working with Herbert Stessin.
 She worked with Sergei Babayan at the Cleveland Institute of Music, and received additional guidance from Karl-Heinz Kammerling in Germany.

 In addition to performing, Ms. Hu is a keen advocate for the promotion of classical music.
-She founded the Yun-Hsiang International Music Festival in Taipei in 2012, and the Philadelphia Young Pianists’ Academy in 2013, a piano festival that takes place at the Curtis Institute of Music every summer.
+She founded the Yun-Hsiang International Music Festival in Taipei in 2012, and the Philadelphia Young Pianists’ Academy (PYPA) in 2013.
+Now onto it’s 7th year, PYPA has blossomed into one of the most highly-anticipated summer piano festivals on the East Coast encompassing intensive master classes and public concerts featuring internationally celebrated pianists.
+The accompanying guest lecture series led by music industry executives offers insight to students and the local community.

 Ching-Yun Hu serves on the piano faculty of the Esther Boyer College of Music and Dance at Philadelphia’s Temple University.
 She is a visiting professor at the Shenzhen Arts School and an honorary artist of the Henan Cultural Center in China.
-She is supported by the International Piano Forum and German Piano Awards in Frankfurt, Germany.
+Ching-Yun Hu is a Steinway Artist.